Updated: September 10, 2020

 5. CONFLUENT SOFTWARE

-5.1 Confluent may provide to Customer certain of its proprietary software (“Confluent Software”) as stated in an applicable Order.
-Subject to the terms of this Agreement and the applicable Order, Confluent grants to Customer a limited, non-exclusive, non-sublicensable, non-transferable license during the applicable Term to install and use such Confluent Software solely for Customer’s internal business operations and solely in connection with Customer’s use of the Cloud Service.
+5.1 License.
+Confluent may provide to Customer certain of its proprietary software (“Confluent Software”) as may be stated in an applicable Order.
+Subject to the terms of this Agreement and such Order, Confluent grants to Customer a limited, non-exclusive, non-sublicensable, non-transferable (except as otherwise provided herein) license during the specified license term to install and use such Confluent Software solely for Customer’s internal business operations and solely in connection with Customer’s use of the Cloud Service.
 Customer may permit its third-party service providers to install and use the Confluent Software to provide outsourced services to Customer, and Customer will be solely responsible for such service provider’s compliance with this Agreement.

 5.2 Additional Restrictions on Use.
 Customer shall not, and shall not permit or encourage any third party to: (a) use the Confluent Software for third-party training, software-as-a-service, time-sharing or service bureau use or (b) disassemble, decompile or reverse engineer any portions of the Confluent Software that are not provided in source code format, or otherwise attempt to gain access to the source code to such Confluent Software (or the underlying ideas, algorithms, structure or organization of the object code in the Confluent Software).
-The foregoing restriction is inapplicable to the extent prohibited by applicable law; provided that, in the event that Customer intends to disassemble, decompile or reverse engineer the Confluent Software, Customer shall first provide Confluent with written notice thereof.
+The foregoing restriction is inapplicable to the extent prohibited by applicable law.

 6. ORDERS, FEES AND RELATED